Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 The New Zealand comedian.

-That's what's in my mind.
+That's why it's in my mind.

-Yeah, because he's here for the Comedy Festival.
+Yeah, because he's here for the comedy festival.

-In five years' time because this is 2018.
+In five years time because this is 2018.

-Yeah, great, great, great.
+Yeah, great, great.

 He's going to be big.